 One of the major differences between a calzone and a Stromboli is the sauce.
-In a Stromboli the sauce is baked in and with a calzone it’s served on the side like a dipping sauce.
+In a Stromboli, the sauce is baked in, and with a calzone, it’s served on the side as a dipping sauce.

 Meanwhile, normal people tend to think that the Stromboli originated in Essington – a small town right outside of Philly.
 At the time, it was a predominantly Italian neighborhood – hence the reason why so many people think of the Stromboli as being Italian.
 The owner of a small restaurant and pizzeria stuffed cold cuts and cheese into pizza dough and rolled it up.
 He baked the food and started selling them in masses.